New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

 As above, that construction is really interesting only if one can exhibit many partial isometries.
 Some follow.

 Let $\phi$ be a partial isometry between two opens $O$ and $O^{\prime }$ of $ K$, and $U$ an open included in $O$.
 Denote $[U]$ the set of closed of $K$ contained in $U$, and $[\phi (U)]$ its image by $F \mapsto \phi (F)$, which is defined on closed sets of $O$.
-That map is an isometry for the Hausdorff measure (the demonstration is easy), and those sets are open for that distance.
-Indeed, for all closed $F$ included in, say, $U$, $\alpha = d(F;C_K^U)$ is non-zero because we are in a compact.
-Then, if $d_H(F, G)<\alpha$ where $G$ is any closed of $K$, one has: $G \subseteq U$ (verify that using the definition of the Hausdorff distance $d_H$).
+That map is an isometry for the Hausdorff distance (the demonstration is easy), and those sets are open for that distance.
+Indeed, for any closed $F$ included in, say, $U$, $\alpha = d(F;\complement_K^U)$ is non-zero because we are in a compact.
+Then, if $d_H(F, G)<\alpha$ where $G$ is any closed of $K$, one has: $G \subseteq U$ (check this using the definition of the Hausdorff distance $d_H$).